zemccartney/pgrease/learning.md

 - [] What are parameterized queries?
 How do they work?
 What problems do they solve?
 - [] What's the difference between users and roles?
 - [] What is the postgres default database?
+- [] How does templating work in Postgres?
+Would that be useful to us?
+- [] How does node-pg work?

 ## Resources